That's What I Am: Reception

 In its limited theatrical release of 10 theaters, the film grossed about $6,400 for three days.
 The film holds a 60% rating on Rotten Tomatoes.
 Alison Willmore of The A.V.
 Club gave the film a score of D+ praising its way of combining To Kill A Mockingbird with The Sandlot but failing to bring a climax.
 The AXS's Joseph Airdo compared it to last year's Flipped.

 The Hollywood Reporter's David Rooney was quoted saying that:The film has a crisp, clean look, with decent period production values.
 But its chief distinction is Harris’ empathetic work in an uncharacteristically subdued role, striking stirring notes especially in some strong scenes with his real-life wife Madigan.

 Film School Rejects gave a film a D− praising the teen fun and realistic relationships but criticizing painful acting and loose end script.

-Film Journal International didn't praised the film for anything, but rather accused the director of presenting a female character in a film as a slut.
+Film Journal International took issue with the film and accused the director of presenting a female character in a film as a slut.

 Michael Leader of the Den of Geek gave the film 1 out of 5 stars criticizing the over the top acting of Ed Harris and Randy Orton while The New York Times compared it to a mix of Hallmark movie and The Wonder Years.